uratoss/chainer_seq2seq/README.md

 ```
 In src directory,details are given as under.
  - hogehoge_generating.py
-   - generate sequence using models was trained by hogehoge
+   - output sequence using models was trained by hogehoge
  - nsteplstm.py
    - normal seq2seq using nsteplstm
  - gbatt.py